ScorpioGameKing/FringeUI/_posts/2025-04-13-FringeUIReadme.md

 ---
-title: FringeUI First Post!
+title: FringeUI Readme
 date: 2025-04-13 9:46:45 -0500
 categories: [News, FringeUI]
 tags: [readme, documentation]
 description: The intial post of the FringeUI Documentation Site.
-This is just a mirror of the Github Repo
+This is a regularly updated Readme
 ---

 # FringeUI